 Welcome to Llangollen

-In summer, Llangollen has a burgeoning walking and white-water-rafting scene, while in winter, under a thick blanket of snow, it just sits there and looks pretty.
+Llangollen has a growing summer walking and white-water-rafting scene, while in winter, sometimes under a thick blanket of snow, it just sits there and looks pretty.
 Two major arts festivals boost tourism, as do railway and engineering enthusiasts interested in the area's industrial legacy.
-That legacy accounts for the town's present layout: much of the original housing was relocated to make way for locomotives.
+That legacy accounts for the town's present layout: housing was relocated to make way for locomotives.

 Llangollen takes its name from St Collen, a 7th-century monk who founded a religious community (llan) here.
 Centuries later it became an important stop on the London-to-Holyhead stagecoach route, linking the British capital to Ireland.